splunk/observability-workshop/content/en/oncall/docs/getting_started/routing.md

 ![Routing Keys](../../../images/routing-keys.png)

-!!! tip
+{{% alert title="Tip" color="success" %}}
 You can assign a Routing Key to multiple Escalation Policies if required by simply selecting more from the list
+{{% /alert %}}

 If you now navigate back to **Teams → [Your Team Name] → Escalation Policies** and look at the settings for your **Primary** and **Waiting Room** polices you will see that these now have **Routes** assigned to them.